skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 - **input_dir** *(string)* - Default: *'./'*

   This argument designates directory for dynamics output.
-All subdirectories (MD output, QM/MM logs) will be saved in this directory.
+All subdirectories (MD output, QM/MM logs) will be saved under **input_dir**.
   If the subdirectories are already present, old subdirectories will be renamed with '_old' and new subdirectories will be made.

 \